 There are many different kinds of beans, but "broad beans" are one of the easiest vegetables to cultivate.
 Bush beans are more productive, but broad beans are easier to manage.
 Pole beans, while easy to grow, also need a trellis.
 Beans freeze and can extremely well, too!
 Try Kentucky Wonder and Contender varieties.

 If you let them, cucumber plants will sprawl, so provide your plants with ample space to stretch their roots.
-Try smaller varieties to make your own homemade pickles!
-Be sure to avoid planting cucumbers until all danger of frost has passed.
-My favorites are Diva, Straight Eight and Salad Bush Hybrid.
+Try smaller varieties to make your own homemade pickles.
+Avoid planting cucumbers until all danger of frost has passed.
+Some favorites are Diva, Straight Eight and Salad Bush Hybrid.

-With a little water and a lot of sun, tomato plants will grow and fruit all summer long!
+With a little water and a lot of sun, tomato plants will bear fruit all summer long.
 Most people prefer to buy starter plants from nurseries or home improvement stores, which is an easy, time-saving way to start.
-Tomatoes are fragrant and nutrient-rich, and nothing can beat the taste of a freshly picked homegrown tomato!
+Tomatoes are fragrant and nutrient-rich, and nothing can beat the taste of a freshly picked homegrown tomato.
 You'll enjoy Big Boy, Beef Steak and Roma tomatoes.

 Radishes are ideal for beginner gardeners.
 Plant seeds directly into the garden in early spring or fall for a peppery addition to your favorite salads.
 Choose from Cheriette, Cherry Belle and Scarlet Globe.

 Like tomatoes, starter bell pepper plants are widely available at nurseries and home improvement stores.
 They make a crunchy additive to salads, add a pop of color to soups and act as a nutritious complement to kabobs.
 Try California Wonder, Gypsy and Big Bertha.